Budapest String Quartet

 The Budapest String Quartet was a string quartet in existence from 1917 to 1967.
 It originally consisted of three Hungarians and a Dutchman; at the end, the quartet consisted of four Russians.
-A number of recordings were made for HMV/Victor through 1938; from 1940 through 1967 it recorded for Columbia Records.
+A number of recordings were made for His Master's Voice and RCA Victor through 1938; from 1940 through 1967 it recorded for Columbia Records.
 Additionally, several of the Quartet's live performances were recorded, at the Library of Congress and other venues.